aldonline/syncify/README.md

 Well.
 To be honest.
 You cannot do just **anything**. ***You cannot use Syncify to deal with functions that mutate application state***.
 That means you can exclusively use it with read-only functions.

-While this sounds like a limitation, in practice it is not.
-Syncify is much better at composing queries ( functions that fetch data and draw the UI ) while [Async.js](https://github.com/caolan/async) is better at composing business logic.
-You can combine them.

-##

-To compensate for this limitation, Syncify has grown some cool tricks.
-For example, transparent concurrency.
+If this sounds like a limitation to you then I suggest you stop and think about the following: If the portion of your code that mutates state depends on a set of mutually-dependent async calls your application may be open to race conditions.
+My personal recommendation is to avoid all async code within transactional operations unless you know what you are doing.

+Syncify is designed to make your life easier when building UIs and reading data.
+And if you still want to write your business logic by composing async transactions ( at the expense of integrity ) then maybe [Async.js](https://github.com/caolan/async) is a better tool for the job.

 ## Concurrency